Last Updated on March 12, 2023

 The Future of Jobs

 Every great invention, like the personal computer or the Internet, drastically changed many sectors and even drove them unnecessarily.

 However, each great invention also created a new industry and new jobs that were almost unimaginable 50 years ago.
 Think about YouTuber vloggers, online sellers, freelancers, Uber drivers, and Android developers.

 Every new technology will surely disrupt how we live today and offer a new path of advancement.
 Because of that, we can only think of the variety of possibilities that blockchain and AI will provide in the future.

 Technology is constantly evolving, so education must quickly adapt.
 However, our current form of education has almost been static, and it may be high time for a revamp.

-As educators, we need to continue adapting and being adaptable if we want our institutions to stay relevant and significant.
+As educators, we must continue adapting and being adaptable if we want our institutions to stay relevant and significant.

 I think there will be changes in our jobs and education in the near future.
 The only question is, “Are we ready?”